4 of the Best Free Stock Screeners for Day Trading

 Use These Screeners to Find the Day Trading Stock You're Looking For

-Day traders use stock screeners to narrow the list of thousands of available stocks to a small list of equities that possess the day trading characteristics they're looking for.
+A stock screener is a software designed to search for stocks using criteria provided by the user.
+Day traders use stock screeners to narrow the list of thousands of available stocks to a small list of equities that possess the characteristics they're looking for.

 This is done by applying various filters to all the stocks on the US exchanges.
-Only stocks that pass those filters will be shown on the stock screener list.
-Traders use many popular filters, including volume, chart patterns, price, volatility, and recent performance.
+Only stocks that meet those requirements will be shown on the stock screener list.
+Traders use many popular filters, including trading volume, chart patterns, stock price, volatility, and recent performance.

-Using a specific format, type in exactly what you want the stock screener to search for.
+Using a specific format (some examples are listed on their site), type in exactly what you want the stock screener to search for.
 A nearly infinite combination of filters and parameters is possible.

 The free version of StockFetcher allows to you see five stocks from the stock screener search results.
 When day trading, this is usually sufficient for finding a couple of high-quality day trading stocks.

-The upgraded version of StockFetcher, which allows you to see all the search results, is $8.95/month as of January 2019.
+The upgraded version of StockFetcher, which allows you to see all the search results, is generally around $8.95 per month.

 Use Finviz to reduce the US equity market down to a handful of only the best day trading stocks using thousands of potential filter combinations.